philthephatman/awesome-hacking-lists/udpsec.md

 - [navicat-keygen](https://github.com/DoubleLabyrinth/navicat-keygen) - A keygen for Navicat
 - [vnote](https://github.com/tamlok/vnote) - A Vim-inspired note-taking application, especially for Markdown.
 - [BatchRunTrayTool](https://github.com/guoming0000/BatchRunTrayTool) - A tray tool under windows to open any file by system default or any executable program.
-- [CommandTrayHost](https://github.com/rexdf/CommandTrayHost) - A Command Line program monitor systray for Windows
+- [CommandTrayHost](https://github.com/rexdf/CommandTrayHost) - A command line program monitor systray for Windows
 - [fatcat](https://github.com/Gregwar/fatcat) - FAT filesystems explore, extract, repair, and forensic tool
 - [DNS-Persist](https://github.com/0x09AL/DNS-Persist) - DNS-Persist is a post-exploitation agent which uses DNS for command and control.
 - [tinyFecVPN](https://github.com/wangyu-/tinyFecVPN) - A VPN Designed for Lossy Links, with Build-in Forward Error Correction Support.
 Improves your Network Quality on a High-latency Lossy Link.